Opinion | Mitch McConnell is laughing in our faces. Brutal new polls for Biden show why.

 Instead, when government is seen as dysfunctional amid partisan fighting, the president and his party are blamed, because they run the place.
 When Republicans uniformly oppose the president’s policies, voters fault him for failing to secure bipartisan cooperation.
 That’s why McConnell wants to deny him “broad agreement.”

-With that in mind, we can be sure that McConnell chortled with glee as he watched Biden’s Wednesday press conference, where reporters hammered Biden for failing to achieve “unity” with Republicans.
+With that in mind, we can be sure that McConnell chortled with glee as he watched Biden’s Wednesday news conference, where reporters hammered Biden for failing to achieve “unity” with Republicans.
 In those lines of questioning, they were effectively erased as a factor in that failure.

 ‘What are Republicans for?'